Flamenco/stackeditpro/Features.md

 ## Implemented *Empty Trash*
 We fixed logic that prevented un-synced workspaces from emptying trash, and added an **Empty Now** action.
 You can find this action in the _More...
 Menu_, and the *Folder Details View* when the `trash` folder is selected.

+## Language Support
+We have added support for setting your language.
+You can access the language select under `sidebar : actions : set language`

+Languages are stored as a browser setting, not a workspace setting.

+> Not all forms and menus have been translated yet.

 ## New Markdown Extensions